octopress/hooks/README.md

   end
 end
 ```

+Use the `reset` hook to reset variables to before each build.
+It's mostly useful to support `--watch` builds.

 Use the `pre_read` hook to modify the site instance before posts, pages and static files are read.